dollmetzer/colorflood/README.md

 The goal of the game is easy:

-Bring all 256 Fields to the same color with the least possible moves, as fast as you can.
+Bring all 256 fields to the same color with the least possible moves, as fast as you can by constantly changing the color of the upper left field.

 This is a little just-for-fun-project inspired by a python game, that was pre installed on raspian wheezy for the Raspberry Pi.